Website Documentation

 • Zero layout shift (CLS) with skeleton loader and background fallback

-• Fast, modern build with Vite and SCSS support
+• Fast, modern build with Vite, TypeScript, and SCSS support

 • Firebase anonymous authentication for secure API access